Skip to main content

 What is Virabhadrasana 3 (Warrior 3)

 Warrior 3.
-This is a challenging standing pose which develops strength, agility and balance.
-It is classically entered via Virabhradrasana 1.
+This is a challenging standing pose that develops strength, agility, and balance.
+It is classically entered via Virabhadrasana 1.

 When to do Virabhadrasana 3 (Warrior 3)